liamwhan/BewareOfDog/README.md

 # Beware Of Dog

-**REST API debugging that stays yours.** A focused desktop client for building requests, inspecting responses, and sharing API workspaces—without renting team sync from a gatekeeper.
+**REST API debugging that stays yours.** A desktop client for building requests, inspecting responses, and sharing workspaces—without a vendor account or “team sync” rent.

 ![Beware of Dog Logo](public/bod.png)